Passport photos are available through the Gloucester County Clerk's office at $5 per person or $10 per family.

 - All children 15 and under must submit an expired passport (if available) along with the long form birth certificate listing both parents' names.
 Both parents must be present as well.
 Please know applicant's social security number.

-- The passport card is for land and sea travel only.
+- The passport card is used for:

 - Passport fees and acceptance (processing) fees are paid separately.